winkbrace/rescue/readme.md

 ## Wishes

-- The colonists are mining drones and they spawn next to a small ore patch of advanced materials.
 - Balance the game so that players still need to build starter base small quantities of everything, but they don't have to upscale after that.